 - Increased awareness of the opportunities afforded by a graduate education

 - Elevated confidence and the ability to develop competitive applications

 GradFIT is available for those interested in Master's and Doctoral programs such as:

 - Social Psychology

 - And others (not including professional degrees such as those in law and medicine)

-If you have additional questions about GradFIT, please contact Loren Pietsch, Graduate School Program Coordinator, at firstname.lastname@example.org.
+If you have additional questions about GradFIT, please contact Loren Pietsch, Director, Postdoctoral Affairs, Graduate Recruitment and Diversity Initiatives, at firstname.lastname@example.org.